IUSmusic/DMS/README.md

 ## What this project is
 This repository brings together two connected parts of the same idea:

+**Software prototype**:
-- **Software prototype** — a browser-based sequencer used to test interface behaviour, playback workflow, sound browsing, track control, and interaction design
+ * **A browser-based sequencer used to test interface behaviour, playback workflow, sound browsing, track control, and interaction design**
-- **Hardware concept** — early notes, layouts, and supporting documents that show how the sequencer may relate to a future physical I/US device
+ * **Hardware concept: Early notes, layouts, and supporting documents that show how the sequencer may relate to a future physical I/US device**

 The software side is the hands-on prototype you can run now.
 The hardware side shows the broader direction the project is moving toward.